Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 pi@mothbox:/usr/local/lib/python3.11/dist-packages/RPi $ sudo rm __init__.py
 pi@mothbox:/usr/local/lib/python3.11/dist-packages/RPi $

-Obviously im not the smartest hacker out there, but hey it works fine now it seems!
+Obviously I'm not the smartest hacker out there, but hey it works fine now it seems!

 ## set up the crontab

-make sure to do SUDO crontab -e not just crontab -e because our scripts need to run as root because they change system things like wakeup times
+Make sure to do SUDO crontab -e not just crontab -e, because our scripts need to run as root, because they change system things like wakeup times.

-in the @reboot command for the scheduler, make sure to add "-u" after python to make the logs function properly
+In the @reboot command for the scheduler, make sure to add "-u" after python to make the logs function properly.

 ```
 sudo crontab -e
 ```
-add these lines for a default scheduling
+Add these lines for a default scheduling:
 ```
 */1 * * * * cd /home/pi/Desktop/Mothbox && python3 Backup_Files.py >> /home/pi/Desktop/Mothbox/logs/Backup_log.txt 2>&1
 */1 * * * * cd /home/pi/Desktop/Mothbox && python3 Attract_On.py >> /home/pi/Desktop/Mothbox/logs/Attract_On_log.txt 2>&1